Payment Processing Companies_Web Ready Header

 Through the BitPay system, merchants can accept Bitcoin payments online, in person, or even via email.
 Consumers can also use the platform to manage their Bitcoin and make purchases.

-14. Verifi
+17. Verifi

-Verifi is a Visa solution fighting online fraud and chargebacks with payment protection solutions for ecommerce businesses.
+Verifi is a Visa solution fighting online fraud and chargebacks with payment protection solutions for eCommerce businesses.

 Through its secure payment gateway, Verifi acts as a middle step to confirm identity and, as a result, reduce the fees of payment processing.
 It also reduces chargebacks.

-15. SecurePay
+18. SecurePay

 SecurePay is a free online payment solution that focuses on making payments extremely secure.
 Through tools like SecureBill, FraudGuard, Secure Frame, Secure IVR, and others, SecurePay is picking up favor with online businesses.